Mississippi Grind: Production

 On August 15, 2012, Jake Gyllenhaal was in talks to join Anna Boden and Ryan Fleck on their gambling project; the duo would direct the film Mississippi Grind penned by themselves.
 On January 7, 2013, Ben Mendelsohn joined the cast of the film to star opposite Gyllenhaal.
 On February 1, 2013, it was announced that Panorama Media would produce the road trip drama Mississippi Grind, with Electric City Entertainment producing.
 On June 27, 2013, Ryan Reynolds joined the cast of the film to play the lead as a gambler, replacing Gyllenhaal in the cast.
 On November 6, 2013, Sienna Miller agreed to a starring role in the film alongside Reynolds and Mendelsohn, with production to start in January 2014 in New Orleans.
-On January 8, 2014, there was a casting call for extras to film some scenes at Mobile Greyhound Park in Mobile.
+On January 8, 2014, there was a casting call for extras to film some scenes at Mobile Greyhound Park in Mobile, Alabama.
 On January 27, 2014, Lio Tipton signed on to the film.

 Filming

-Principal photography began on January 19, 2014 in Mobile, Alabama and went on through March 2014.
+Principal photography began on January 19, 2014 in Mobile, Alabama, and went on through March 2014.
 The shooting was also done in New Orleans and Baton Rouge, Louisiana.
 On March 11, 2014, the crews were spotted filming scenes at Mobile Greyhound Park in Mobile.